tearust/tapp-tutor/code_walkthrough.md

 ```

 ## Running SQL queries
 Running SQL queries is almost the same as running a query against the state.
-Only replace the state with GlueSQL instance.
-Note: SQL queries are not allowed to change the state. `Select` statement is allowed.
+The only difference is that we replace the state with the GlueSQL instance.
+Note: SQL queries are not allowed to change the state.
+Only `Select` statements are allowed in SQL queries.

 ```mermaid
 sequenceDiagram